-Celebrate America at Point State Park (canceled in 2020)
+Celebrate America at Point State Park

 Point State Park hosts the largest free 4th of July celebration in the Pittsburgh area.
 Starting from noon, thousands flock to the park to enjoy live music, performances, and food.
 Historical reenactments, educational activities, food concessions, family-friendly games, competitions, as well as several stages of entertainment are the main attractions of this celebration.

 If it's your first Fourth of July in Pittsburgh, take a picture on the backdrop of the 150-ft fountain, the main landmark of Point State Park.
 Also, stop by Fort Pitt Museum for some historical reenactments.
 Each year, the program features various events like boat regattas, breathtaking Air Force flyovers, and military maneuvers performed the by U.S. Army Drill Team, which is famous for its phenomenal routines and rather dangerous drills.